jmtilli/micronovaxrr/deploy/README-1st.txt

 values of wavelength and FWHM are used in most setups.

-If you want to have a specific layer model loaded automatically when the program starts, save the layer model to a file named "default.layers".
+If you want to have a specific layer model loaded automatically when the program starts, save the layer model to a file named "default.layers" or "default.layers.gz".
 On Unix systems, the name is case sensitive.
 The file should be saved to the directory that contains the files atomic_masses.txt and octave_path.txt.
 If you use a source package, the directory is called "deploy".
 If you install a binary package, the directory is the main directory which is usually called "xrr-bin".

 You might want to set the wavelength and FWHM to correct values and add a substrate layer to the default layer model.